jspecify/jspecify/docs/docs/spec.md

 -   the [augmented type] \(which, as always, includes a nullness operator for that type) to apply it to

-The result of the process is an augmented type.
+The output of the process is an augmented type.

 The process is as follows: